StephanePiresLearning/templates/commit.md

-fonctionnalité / feature : Adding a new fonctionnality, add new code refractoring : Modiying an existing code without modifying the fonctionnality correction / fix : Resolving a bug, modifying code and functionnality.
-But not the purpose of the fonctionnality tmp / wip : Temporary commit
+fonctionnalité / feature : Adding a new fonctionnality, add new code refractoring : Modiying an existing code without modifying the fonctionnality ecolution / evolution : Adding code and content to a fonctionnality.
+But not changing the purpose of the fonctionnality correction / fix : Resolving a bug, modifying code and functionnality.
+But not the purpose of the fonctionnality tmp / wip : Temporary commit initiale / initial : First commit of a project.

 # Scope